nesktf/website/data/blog/1761673881-blog-genesis/index.md

 I intend on filling this section of the website with random thoughts or ideas that i want to share with the world.

-Also, just for having a permanent place to test the blog capabillities.
-I will put some random stuff down below, feel free to check the [source code](https://github.com/nesktf/website) if you are curious :p
+Also, just for having a permanent place to test the blog capabillities, i will put some random stuff down below.
+Feel free to check the [source code](https://github.com/nesktf/website) if you are curious :p

 ## Images